adalton/apue3/Chapter01/Readme.md

        1970 + 292271023045 = 292,271,025,015

-   Neither of these approaches are compatible with existing applications.
-Using unsigned 32-bit values instead of signed 32-bit values can cause problems with existing applications does arithmetic on these numbers.
+   Neither of these approaches are compatible with existing applications (at least not without recompiling).
+Using unsigned 32-bit values instead of signed 32-bit values can cause problems with existing applications that do arithmetic on these numbers and expect signed results.
 Extending it to 64-bit requires additional storage allocation by the applications.
+(If the applications are using the proper type abstractions, then they may just need to be recompiled).

 5. If the process time is stored as a signed 32-bit integer, and if the system counts 100 ticks per second, after how many days will the value overflow?